montlebalm/montlebalm.github.io/_posts/2015-11-05-vim-reload.md

 ---
-title: "Reload Your Browser in Vim"
+title: "Reload Browser from Vim"
 layout: single
-summary: "Let's use AppleScript to make our Vimming more Vimmy"
+summary: "Let's use AppleScript to reload the browser without ever leaving Vim."
 ---

 I've been experimenting with external scripts to make my daily Vim more enjoyable.
 One of my pain points as a web developer is constantly refreshing the browser after editing a file.
 I finally got fed up with hitting `⌘+Tab` dozens of times a day and pulled out some AppleScript.